jarokaz/vertex-ai-workshop/README.md

 #### Installing the required Python packages

+Log on to JupyterLab in your instance.
 In JupyterLab, open a terminal and install the following packages:

 ```
 pip install --user kfp==1.6.4